secopsmom/Playbooks/Windows/README.md

-#install-windows-apps
-This playbook will install Chrome on a Windows system
+This playbook will install an .msi package on a Windows system.
+Example used installs Google Chrome.